Igma-Stander/To-Do/README.md

 ## My Project

-In this project I created an aplication to track your to-do tasks.
+In this project I created an application to track your to-do tasks.
 You can add, edit, delete and mark your tasks as complete.

 ## Installation